jnorth/megalith/README.md

-# Flax
+# Megalith

 An implementation of ideas from Flux and Redux, with a class-based API.

 ## Overview

-Flax has the same three core concepts as Redux:
+Megalith has the same three core concepts as Redux:

 - State is stored in a single object tree.
 - You mark your intent to change state by dispatching actions.
 Actions are